 INB-400 is our first program developing allogeneic DeltEx therapeutic candidates for solid tumor cancers.
 We plan to utilize clinical data from our ongoing Phase 1 clinical trials of INB-200 and INB-100 to provide the safety data necessary to support submission of an investigational new drug application, or IND, for INB-400, by first half of 2022 to initiate a clinical trial for the treatment of newly diagnosed GBM.
-INB-300 is our second preclinical program focused on developing DeltEx DRI product candidates with an added CAR, for which we expect to submit an IND in 2023.
+INB-300 is our second preclinical program focused on developing DeltEx DRI product candidates with an added CAR.